Dgrinstead/CEG3120/README.md

 # 6 Push the chages in your local repository to GitHub
 $ git push origin your-branch
 # Pushes the changes in your local repository up to the remote repository you specified as the origin.

+INIT can be used to restart the system that you are working on git commit saves changes to the repository